open-orchestra/open-orchestra-docs/en/developer_guide/multi_device.rst

 ----------------

 As seen on he prerequisite, the server entry point (webserver or reverse-proxy) must implement the `Wurfl library`_.
-This libray tests the User-Agent and normalizes device names.
+This library tests the User-Agent and normalizes device names.
 With that information, the server can patch the request headers by adding a parameter ``x-ua-device``.

 With the previous configuration sample, the generated header ``x-ua-device`` needs to be equal to